 Plan a healthier future

-This course includes work integrated learning opportunities that involve using the workplace and community as a site and as a source for learning.
+This program includes work integrated learning opportunities that involve using the workplace and community as a site and as a source for learning.
 Work integrated learning partners include various Local Health Districts, hospitals, aged care providers, and other health service providers found within the community.
-Two units will be focused on work integrated learning, one using workplaces and communities as sources for learning through project-based learning, and the other using the workplace and community as a site for learning.
+Two subjects will be focused on work integrated learning, one using workplaces and communities as sources for learning through project-based learning, and the other using the workplace and community as a site for learning.

-In addition to three core units, you will complete five electives from a wide range of fields of study including, but not limited to, Communicable Diseases, Health Workforce Planning, Building Organisational Capacity in Health Care, and Surveillance and Disaster Planning.
+In addition to three core subjects, you will complete five electives from a wide range of fields of study including, but not limited to, Communicable Diseases, Health Workforce Planning, Building Organisational Capacity in Health Care, and Surveillance and Disaster Planning.

 Fees and delivery